-Emergency Stop Torque Speed Position Classification Pn406 Setting Range Setting Unit Factory Setting When Enabled 0 to 800 1% 800 Immediately Setup
+Emergency Stop Torque Speed Posi Classification Pn406 Setting Range Setting Unit Factory Setting When Enabled 0 to 800 1% 800 Immediately Setup

-Note: The factory setting is 800% so that the setting is large enough a value to operate the servomotor at maximum torque.
+- The setting unit is a percentage of the rated torque. - The factory setting is 800% so that the setting is large enough a value to operate the servomotor at maximum torque.
 The maximum value of emergency stop torque that is actually available, however, is limited to the maximum torque of the servomotor.